 Focal Crosscutting Concepts

 The Focal Crosscutting Concepts (CCCs) are the CCCs on which the unit focuses.
-These are the CCCs that play a major role explaining the phenomena and solving problems in the unit.
+These are the CCCs that play a major role in explaining the phenomena and solving problems in the unit.
 Units typically bring in other crosscutting concepts, as appropriate, in addition to these focal ones.
 Note: These tables represent our current plan.
-The focal CCCs may change as each unit is developed.
+The focal CCCs may change as our middle school science lesson plans are developed.

-To read more about the Middle School Scope and Sequence, including the summary of the heuristics used to construct the sequence, download the document below.
+To read more about the Middle School Science Curriculum’s Scope and Sequence, including the summary of the heuristics used to construct the sequence, download the document below.